 Developer experience surveys are broken.
 They suffer from recency bias, social desirability bias, and response rates that make statisticians cry.
-But there's another way: quantitative DevEx data extracted directly from your engineering systems.
-This guide shows you how to measure developer experience objectively—without asking anyone to fill out another survey.
+But there is another way: quantitative DevEx data extracted directly from your engineering systems.
+This guide shows you how to measure developer experience objectively, without asking anyone to fill out another survey.

 Platform teams and DevEx practitioners often rely on quarterly surveys to understand developer friction.
 The problem?
 By the time you analyze the results, the situation has changed.
 Someone who had a terrible week before the survey skews the data.
 Someone who doesn't want to seem negative sugarcoats their responses.
 And the 60% who didn't respond?
 Their experience remains invisible.